Fine Percale white linen encased duvets

 Barry House veranda

 Relax and unwind with a chilled glass of wine and drink in the stunning views across the horse paddocks and vines.
+In summer the fans not only cool you down but keep the flies at bay.

 Note: The Duncan & Hubertha Barry en-suite has double doors leading out onto the veranda.
 These can be used with entrance to the house via the front door should the interleading door to the adjacent twin room not be used by a couple with 2 children.